Table of Contents

-If you’re having trouble figuring out how to best market your product, think about who would be interested in it and cater your marketing efforts accordingly
+If you’re having trouble figuring out how to best market your product, think about who would be interested in it and accordingly cater to your marketing efforts.

 -If you’re trying to get more people on board as employees at work (or vice versa), consider what their strengths are and assign them tasks accordingly based on that knowledge.

 We recognise that these decisions are essential, but they are unlikely to need a careful or detailed analysis of the options.
 Instead, we are concerned with decision-making as a process that begins with recognising the need to make a decision, establishing what outcome is required, and identifying the possible choices and the likely consequences of each option.
 It is part of the long problem-solving process, including implementing the actions that followed and monitoring progress to solve the problem.